[x]

 "Don't assume that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For I assure you: Until heaven and earth pass away, not the smallest letter or one stroke of a letter will pass from the law until all things are accomplished."
 (Holman Christian Standard Bible)

-Some people continue to justify their condemnation of homosexuals by pointing out that it is carried over to the New Testament:
+Others continue to justify their condemnation of homosexuals by pointing out that it is carried over to the New Testament:

 "Do you not know that the unrighteous and the wrongdoers will not inherit or have any share in the kingdom of God?
 Do not be deceived: neither the impure and immoral, nor idolaters, nor adulterers, nor those who participate in homosexuality, nor cheats, nor greedy graspers, nor drunkards, nor foulmouthed revilers and slanderers, nor extortioners and robbers will inherit or have any share in the kingdom of God." -1 Cor.
 6:9-10, (Amplified Bible)